 Having the proper posture will limit injuries over time and increase productivity.

-This is one of the most important areas in regards to workflow.
+This is one of the most important areas in regard to workflow.
 Find and use the most comfortable chair and sitting position you can.
 This includes one which provides support for arms, wrists, lower and upper back support, neck and head support (if available) and a firm seat cushion.

 Being able to contact your organization’s teams without having to rely upon email is essential in today’s fast-paced workforce.
 Using Slack or Teams will reduce the number of emails received and empower your team to work faster.